Adequate Sites Alternative

 - Only those local governments that have met some of their share of the regional need for housing affordable to low- and very low-income households during the current or immediately prior planning period may use the alternative sites provision of housing-element law.
 Documentation of having met this need may include an issued building permit, proof of payment of all development and permit fees, and/or proof that the unit is eligible to be lawfully occupied.

-This Alternative Adequate Sites Checklist (DOC) provides guidance in determining whether the provisions of Government Code Section 65583.1(c) can be used to address the adequate sites program requirement.
+This Alternative Adequate Sites Checklist (PDF) provides guidance in determining whether the provisions of Government Code Section 65583.1(c) can be used to address the adequate sites program requirement.
 A “yes” answer to the questions means the alternative site program option(s) may be applicable to your community.

 An assisted housing development is any multifamily rental housing development that receives governmental assistance under any of the following programs: